Spectacles: an important part of you

 “Free second pair”: another something for nothing?

-Another common offer, the “buy a pair of glasses and get a second pair free” enticement is sometimes used to provide a second pair of prescription sunglasses at a reduced cost.
+Another common offer, the “buy one get one free” enticement is sometimes used to provide a second pair of prescription sunglasses at a reduced cost.
 Typically, these offers tie the buyer down to a limited range of frames and these should be viewed very carefully.

 Many patients, particularly drivers, benefit from anti-reflection coatings to reduce glare from lenses.
-These again are generally not available in these special offers.
+These again are unlikely to be available in these special offers.

 “While you wait” guarantees

-Clearly, no particular manufacturer is perfect, and this is one reason why we will never guarantee to supply your glasses in, for example, one hour.
-One of our manufacturers is a local firm and can make up many prescriptions and return them to us within an hour or two.
+Clearly, no manufacturer is perfect, and this is one reason why we will never guarantee to supply your glasses in, for example, one hour.
+Some of the manufacturers we deal with collect and deliver to the practice every day and can make up most prescriptions within a day.
 But when they are delivered to us we still check them very carefully and only release them to you if they meet our own high standards.

 Comparing like with like

 This is particularly true of sophisticated lenses like varifocals.
 You need to be sure that you are getting the optimal lens for your own particular visual requirements.
-Comparing prices has never been more hazardous.
 You must be completely sure that you are comparing like with like and that what you are being quoted for is the best lens for your needs.

 Professional help